swiss-ai-center/a-guide-to-mlops/docs/part-2-move-the-model-to-the-cloud/chapter-7-move-the-ml-experiment-data-to-the-cloud.md

         it is not, you can activate it with `source .venv/bin/activate`.

     ```sh title="Execute the following command(s) in a terminal"
-    # Install the requirements
+    # Install the dependencies
     pip install --requirement requirements.txt

-    # Freeze the requirements
+    # Freeze the dependencies
     pip freeze --local --all > requirements-freeze.txt
     ```